cnguyen-uk/An-Introduction-to-Go/README.md

 ### Variables

-Variable declaration may be done in a few ways (often in camelCase).
+Variable declaration may be done in a few ways.

 ```Go
 var variableName type